Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 2008–201555%

-Albums still charting, but the hits dried up.
-The last truly ubiquitous song was "All Summer Long" in 2008.
-Still touring on name recognition.
+Albums still charting but the hits dried up.
+Last truly ubiquitous song was "All Summer Long" — 2008.
+Still touring off the name.

 2015–202225%

 Political identity overtakes musical identity.
 Headlines are about rallies, not albums.
-The music still exists — but nobody's talking about it.
+Music still comes out.
+Nobody talks about it.

 2022–20265%

-200 tickets at a festival.
-The transition from musician to political figure is complete.
-The crowd that screamed "Bawitdaba" has moved on.
+200 tickets.
+The transformation from musician to political figure is complete.
+The Bawitdaba crowd moved on.

 “The worst thing that can happen to an artist isn't controversy.
 It's irrelevance.”